tamununaaa/demo-repo/README.md

 # HEADING

-Some description is written here about what the project is about, what it does and other relevant information.
+Some description is written here regarding what the project is about, what it does and other relevant information.